-Usually, a FAQ page is that long page with lots of questions and answers, the one we are searching for when we need some extra info regarding a subject.
-So, for example, if you own a website that sells stuff, then you will need a page like that.
+Usually, an FAQ page is that long page with lots of questions and answers, the one we are searching for when we need some extra info regarding a subject.
+So, for example, if you own a website that sells stuff, then you will need a FAQ page or a FAQ section.

-When I visited Facebook’s Help Center section (theirs FAQ’s), I noticed a cool effect for the answers previews.
-They show a small, faded and clipped text preview for the answer, and then, when the question is clicked, the complete answer is revealed.
+I visited Facebook’s Help Center section - their FAQ’s page - and I noticed a cool effect for the answers previews.
+So they were showing a small, faded and clipped text preview for the answer, and then, when the question was clicked, the complete answer was revealed.

-After seeing it, of course I immediately thought about how can I create a similar effect using CSS3 only.
-So, further you’ll see how I made it.
+After seeing it, I immediately thought about how can I create a similar effect using CSS only.

 We will start as usual with the markup structure:

-The first paragraph for each section is the intro preview for the complete answer.
-For this example, I used the adjacent sibling combinator to target it.
+The first paragraph for each section is the intro paragraph for the complete answer.
+For this example, I used the CSS adjacent sibling combinator to target it.

 How it works?

 There’s no rocket science here.
-The technique we will use today is called the checkbox hack and it relies on the ability of toggle-ing an
+The technique we will use today is called the checkbox hack and it relies on the ability of toggling an

 Below you have the styles, I commented some lines for a better understanding: